Southern University's students return to campus with optimism as Fall classes begin

 Monday's vaccination event, held at the university's Nursing School, is the most recent of such efforts.

-Made possible by a partnership with CareSouth, event organizers aim to vaccinate as many Southern employees as possible.
+Made possible by a partnership with CareSouth, event organizers aim to vaccinate as many Southern University employees as possible.

 The vaccines would be one way to keep everyone on campus protected amid the COVID-19 health crisis.